Philadelphia Employment Class Actions Attorneys

 How Many People Are Needed to File a Class Action Lawsuit?

 There is no exact amount of people needed to file a class action lawsuit.
 One individual can file a lawsuit on behalf on an entire group.

 Steps to Filing a Class Action Lawsuit

 Before filing for a lawsuit, it's important to try and speak with your employer first.
 When both sides speak their mind, there is a possibility of negotiation and mending.
 If a compromise cannot be made, then document the issues you are experiencing.
 Be wary about collecting documents that are confidential.
 For example, don't disclose any client information that is meant to be private.

 Once your evidence is gathered, you may file a complaint with the court which asserts the legal claims being made against the defendant.
 In order to certify the case as a class action, several requirements must be met.

 When the court approves of the class action, you will enter the discovery phase where additional evidence and testimony is gathered.
 In the final step, you will proceed to a trial in front of a judge and/or jury, where liability and damages are awarded.

 If you feel that your rights are being violated in the workplace, you are not alone.
 Speaking up can help protect not only you but the rights of your coworkers as well.
 A class action lawsuit can also spark workplace reform and promote more workplace equality and safety across all industries.

 At Sacks Weston LLC, we make it our mission to protect and uphold the rights of workers.
-If you are interested in initiating or joining a class action suit, feel free to speak with our firm to explore your options.
+Speak with our Philadelphia employment class action lawyers to explore your options.
 Call (215) 764-3008 today.